jameson-m-jolley/Gorebrum/README.md

 #  Gorebrum

- Gorebrum is an open-source AI library written in the go programming language, which focuses on a highly concurrent and flexible approach with go routines and exportable AI models
+ Gorebrum is an open-source AI library written in the go programming language, which focuses on a highly concurrent and flexible approach and exportable AI models

 # project status:
 meme/not functional.

 ### Key planned features
-- concurrency
+- concurrency: not functional
 - GPU compute: not functional
 - exportable models: not functional